csotogd/Music-Score-Localization-2.0/README.md

 In order to disambiguate repetitions and take consecutive recordings into considerations, we use a method used to localize a mobile robot in a known map.
 In our case the position of the robot in the map would correspond to the time in a song we are in.
-The strategy chosen is the MonteCarlo localization method, which estimates the posterior probability by maintaining and updating a set of particles (possible times).
+The strategy chosen is the MonteCarlo localization method, which estimates the posterior probability of the position given the observations by maintaining and updating a set of particles (possible times).

 We test our strategy in our self-built test set.
 Labelling data was time consuming.